 People all around the world use different ingredients to create fulfilling and delicious meals that can ease inflammation and alleviate pain linked to arthritis.

-It’s important to understand what makes food good for an arthritis sufferer: then you can choose to eat from delicious cuisines in a way that will benefit you, too.
+It’s important to understand what makes food good when you live with arthritis.
+You can choose to eat from delicious cuisines in a way that will benefit you, too.

 The Building Blocks: Healthy food over processed food

 The best meals for arthritis sufferers would be anything rich in vegetables, fruits, beans, whole grains and food containing omega-3 fatty acids.
 In other words, having a diet plan that builds up potent anti-inflammatory effects helps manage pain.

 Fatty fish is one of the most popular choices because it lowers the levels of two inflammatory proteins in our body; C-reactive protein (CRP) and interleukin-6 (IL-6).
 The omega-3 fatty acids in salmon, tuna, sardines and mackerel are also anti-inflammatory agents.

 Whole grains such as rice, wheat, oats, and quinoa can also decrease CRP levels in your blood.
 So, having a bowl of porridge for breakfast really is good for you!

 Instead of adding jams with refined sugar to your oats, you can put all kinds of berries in the mix.
 Fresh blueberries, raspberries, strawberries and blackberries (and many others) are rich in antioxidants and a perfect addition to porridge.

 Some processed foods and refined sugars can aggravate inflammation.
 As with any healthy diet, try to avoid them.

 When we know what food is the best for us, it is easier to modify our favourite dishes as creatively as possible.
 We can add our own twists or even use healthy ingredients we’ve never heard of before.